Our research team is led by Dr. Niobe Way and includes graduate students and undergraduate research assistants

 Dr. Niobe Way

-Dr. Niobe Way is a internationally recognized leader in the fields of human development and psychology and has been studying the social and emotional development of adolescent boys and girls for over three decades.
+Dr. Niobe Way is a internationally recognized leader in the fields of human development and psychology and has been studying the social and emotional development of adolescent boys and girls for nearly four decades.

-Dr. Niobe Way is a Professor of Developmental Psychology, the founder of the Project for the Advancement of Our Common Humanity (PACH) at NYU and the Director of the Science of Human Connection Lab.
-She is also a Principal Investigator of the Listening Project, which has been funded by the Spencer Foundation and is currently funded by the Chan-Zuckerberg Initiative and the Rockefeller Foundation, and is a member of the New Pluralists Collaborative.
-Dr. Way was the President of the Society for Research on Adolescence, received her B.A. from U.C.
-Berkeley and her doctorate in Human Development and Psychology from Harvard School of Education, and was an NIMH postdoctoral fellow in the Psychology Department at Yale.
+Dr. Niobe Way is a Professor of Developmental Psychology, the founder of the Project for the Advancement of Our Common Humanity (PACH), and the Director of the Science of Human Connection Lab, all at NYU.
+She is also a Principal Investigator of the Listening with Curiosity Project, which has been funded by the Spencer Foundation and is currently funded by the Chan-Zuckerberg Initiative and the Rockefeller Foundation, and is a member of the New Pluralists Collaborative.
+Dr. Way was the President of the Society for Research on Adolescence, she received her B.A. from U.C.
+Berkeley, her doctorate in Human Development and Psychology from Harvard School of Education, and was an NIMH postdoctoral fellow in the Psychology Department at Yale.

-Dr. Way’s work focuses on social and emotional development, how cultural ideologies shape child development and families in the U.S. and China, and on how to build a more just and humane world.
-The Listening Project, her current project with Drs.
+Dr. Way’s work focuses on social and emotional development, how cultural ideologies shape child development and families in the U.S. and China, and on how to how to use the method of listening with curiosity to make a more caring, connected, and just world.
+The Listening with Curiosity Project, her current project with Drs.
 Joseph Nelson, Hirokazu Yoshikawa, and Jinjoo Han, is a novel intervention that aims to foster curiosity and connection to address the global crisis of connection (e.g., loneliness, depression, anxiety, suicide, hate crimes, mass violence).
 Dr. Way created and teaches the courses "The Science of Human Connection," “Adolescent Development,” "Transformative Interviewing," and "Culture, Context, and Psychology."
-Dr. Way’s work, for which she is regularly featured in the media, integrates the theoretical, empirical, and applied work she has developed over three decades on the intersections of culture, contexts (micro and macro), human development, and wellbeing.
+Dr. Way’s work, for which she is regularly featured in the media, integrates the theoretical, empirical, and applied work she has developed over the course of nearly four decades on the intersections of culture, contexts (micro and macro), human development, and wellbeing.

 Esther Sin, M.A.